OldNGreyBMR/securepay-xml/readme.md

 BMH  changes
 ============
-Amendments made to be compatible with Zen Cart 157c and 157d and PHP 8.0 (also works with zen cart 1.5.6a and PHP 7.3) see file changelog.md for all changes
+Amendments made to be compatible with Zen Cart 158a, 2.0.x and 2.1.0 and PHP 8.0+ see file changelog.md for all changes

 Dependencies: